rpi-crisis/crisis/README.md

 ### Contributors

 Lead: Trevor Brunette
-Co-Lead: Colin Melville (this is a thing)
+Co-Lead: Colin Melville (this is a thing I did)

 For more information about contributions, see [AUTHORS](https://github.com/rpi-tools/RTools/blob/main/AUTHORS.md)